 - Some of the ugliest websites the world has ever seen.

 The mere fact that some websites were suddenly deemed “ugly” was an important development in web design.
 Even up to the late 1990s, simply having a website was a major selling point.
 Design elements that would be laughed off the web today were still perfectly acceptable before GeoCities made web publishing easy.
-But the droves of user-created, unprofessional web designs led the way to the popularization of professional web design services.
+But the droves of user-created, unprofessional web designs led the way to the popularization of professional web design services and schools offering web design courses.
 So, in a way, many web designers probably owe their jobs to GeoCities.